-This delivery ecosystem requires national cable providers or operators to set up regional and even neighborhood hubs to transfer cable-line based data.
+This delivery ecosystem requires national cable providers or operators to set up regional and even neighborhood hubs to transfer cable-line-based data.
 Within those hubs, people evenly split bandwidth, with those cable operators imposing data limits to ensure no single user (including businesses) siphons too much bandwidth.
 With the wide adoption growth of the technology, cable providers have elected to segment their residential and business customers, so while the platform is still shared, business traffic is isolated from the residential neighbors.
 Business services will also include a higher tier SLA (service level agreement) that assures an accelerated response and priority to disruptions or service outages.

 Higher-priced tiers open your organization’s access to greater bandwidth.
 Many people assume adding more bandwidth means you’re increasing your internet speeds.
 However, this is a misunderstanding, since bandwidth is actually the amount of data that can be sent to you in megabits per second (Mbps).
 Increasing bandwidth simply means you can receive more information — i.e., more megabits.
 This creates the impression of data-speed improvements but is actually a data-quantity improvement.

 In fact, only cable modems and other network infrastructure can increase what we perceive as internet speed.
-How does a modem work and what are the affects on your internet speed?
+How does a modem work, and what are the effects on your internet speed?
 These speeds are relayed in a transmission measurement known as the Data Over Cable Service Interface Specification standard, or DOCSIS for short.
 Every cable modem comes with a DOCSIS speed, and these speeds vary widely across modem models.
 Typical download speeds for older DOCSIS modem models (e.g., DOCSIS 1, 1.1 and 2) average 30-100 Mbps, while the most advanced models transmit between 1 to 10 gigabit per second (Gbps) uploads.